haberdashPI/vscode-modal-keys/README.md

 3. Search term highlighting: ModalEdit does not highlight text that is part of a search (there is an open [PR](https://github.com/johtela/vscode-modaledit/pull/19) for this feature), ModalKeys allows search text to be highlighted.
-4. Kaukune-like 'repeat-selection': if you are designing a modal editing experience around kakune's noun-verb model (compared to vim's verb-noun model), it is useful to be able to repeat the last selection (e.g. noun) that occurred before a verb.
+4. Kakoune-like 'repeat-selection': if you are designing a modal editing experience around kakoune's noun-verb model (compared to vim's verb-noun model), it is useful to be able to repeat the last selection (e.g. noun) that occurred before a verb.
 ModalKeys provides a `repateLastUsedSelection` for this purpose.
-5. Visual booksmarking: when you [place bookmarks](#Bookmarks), there is a visual indication of the bookmark at its location
+5. Visual bookmarking: when you [place bookmarks](#Bookmarks), there is a visual indication of the bookmark at its location.

 **TODO**: keyboard macros